 As Site Administrator, you can rename any files that you own.
-However, you cannot rename files in the root directory (I).
+However, you cannot rename files in the root directory (/).

 - > To rename a file: - 1 Click the Shortcuts tab on the Home page. - 2 In the shortcuts area, click Manage Files (File Manager section).
-The directory list is displayed. - 3 If necessary, browse (on page 202) to the directory that contains the file you want to change. - 5 In the Commands area of the file window, in the Rename to field, enter the new name for the file. - 6 Click Rename.
+The directory list is displayed. - 3 If necessary, browse (on page 202) to the directory that contains the file you want to change. - 4 In the Name area of the Path form, locate the file you want to rename, and click in next to it.
+The file window opens. - 5 In the Commands area of the file window, in the Rename to field, enter the new name for the file. - 6 Click Rename.